giovanni-orciuolo/pokefusion-api/README.md

 ```
 Goto https://japeal.com/pkm/

-#xcloseBtn -> Click OR call ShowUnlock()
+#xcloseBtn -> Call onclick() OR call ShowUnlock()
-#fbutton -> Click OR call LoadNewFusionDelay(411, 279, 0) Parameters are the Pokémon index numbers
+#fbutton -> Call onclick() OR call LoadNewFusionDelay(411, 279, 0) (Parameters are the Pokémon index numbers)
+I do not recommend calling LoadNewFusionDelay directly with custom parameters because the site will bug in some parts if you do

 To get images:
 #combinedNEW -> canvas.toDataURL() -> Returns base64 of final fusion sprite